Applying for Financial Aid

 When should I apply?

 - The FAFSA application opens October 1 for the following academic year.
-We encourage you to complete your application and send required documents as soon as possible.
+We encourage you to complete your application and send the required documents as soon as possible.

 - Why should you apply so early?